7 date ideas when neither of you can drive

 6. Try public transportation.
 Depending on where you live, taking the bus or metro can be a quick and convenient option.
 Only catch?
 Make sure it’s safe and your parents get the go-ahead.

-7. Bike or walk to his place.
-That is, if he lives close enough.
+7. Bike or walk to their place.
+That is, if they lives close enough.
 Get a change of scenery at a local park or playground if you can’t head to each other’s house.